-If you want to be able to carry all of your airsoft gear with you but don’t want to be weighed down – you’ll need an airsoft tactical vest, plate carrier or pouches to store all of your equipment.
+If you want to be able to carry all of your airsoft gear with you but don’t want to be weighed down – you’ll need an airsoft vest, chest rig or a dedicated pouch to store all of your equipment.

 There are many different types of airsoft games, but most airsoft is based on either Milsim, or military simulation, where players attempt to emulate a realistic combat experience, or Skirmish, which is a fast-paced game similar to Paintball.

 Players typically form two teams (though team sizes can be much larger), and try to eliminate the other team or complete an objective

 Objectives vary widely, and can include capture the flag, VIP protection, assault/defense missions, and search and destroy missions